 Are you noticing that the eMentalHealth.ca database doesn't have a whole lot of resources for your area?
-If so, consider being a local partner and helping us maintain the resource database for your area!
+If so, then consider being a local partner and helping us maintain the resource database for your area.

 The problem: Mental health challenges are common, and it is often not easy to find mental health help and information.

 The solution: eMentalHealth.ca launched in 2005 to make it easier for Canadians to learn about mental health, as well as where to find help in their local communities.

 Although originally developed for communities in Ontario, due to interest from other communities, our database was developed to have the capacity for resources for any community in Canada.
 Our custom eMentalHealth.ca resource platform makes it easy for any community to set up a complete mental health resource portal, which includes a community mental health Service Directory and Events Calendar.